 - Do not expose the child to open areas for too long.
-If you take out the child out for a stroll, make sure to keep her well covered.
+If you take the child out for a stroll, make sure to keep them well covered.
 However, avoid very bright colors and floral patterns, as they attract insects.

 - Keep windows closed, especially during the evenings, to prevent bugs from entering.

 - For children older than 12 months, use mosquito repellent creams.
 Choose one that is suitable for babies.

 - Use mosquito nets when your baby is asleep or even over their stroller while taking them out.

 1. When should I be concerned about a bug bite on my baby?

 You may consider visiting a doctor if bug bites on the baby cause pain, swelling, severe itching, a fever or allergic reactions (2).